-- Competitive Sourcing entails public-private competitions for federal activities considered commercial and possible contracting out to the private sector of work currently performed by federal employees, and related revisions of OMB Circular A-76. - Improved Financial Performance seeks to enhance the quality and timeliness of financial information available to the agencies and Congress when making decisions about federal programs.
-Two other facets originally subsumed under this initiative later were designated as separate program initiatives improving management of real property assets and eliminating improper payments. - Expanded Electronic Government focuses on strengthening agencies' management of information technology resources and using the Internet to improve service delivery.
-The latter effort involves some two dozen activities, such as GovBenefits.gov and Grants.gov. - Performance Improvement (formerly budget and performance integration) entails efforts to integrate performance reviews with budget decisions in the federal government.
+- Strategic Management of Human Capital.
+The Office of Personnel Management (OPM) defined this initiative as transforming how the federal government employs, deploys, develops, and evaluates its workforce by focusing on results.
+Discussion in the FY 2007 Budget suggested that with this initiative agencies "are strengthening their performance appraisal systems, nurturing future leaders, ensuring their employees have the necessary skills, and reducing how long it takes them to hire new staff." - Competitive Sourcing entailed public-private competitions for federal activities considered commercial and possible contracting out to the private sector of work currently performed by federal employees, and related revisions of OMB Circular A-76. - Improved Financial Performance sought to enhance the quality and timeliness of financial information available to the agencies and Congress when making decisions about federal programs.
+Two other facets originally subsumed under this initiative later were designated as separate program initiatives-improving management of real property assets and eliminating improper payments. - Expanded Electronic Government focused on strengthening agencies' management of information technology resources and using the Internet to improve service delivery.
+The latter effort involved some two dozen activities, such as GovBenefits.gov and Grants.gov. - Performance Improvement (formerly budget and performance integration) involved efforts to integrate performance reviews with budget decisions in the federal government.
 Increasingly, agencies are to use program performance information such as that generated by the program assessment rating tool (PART) when making budget and management decisions.